BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

 ### **Core Narrative:**

--   Restore harmony to the seasons by reuniting fragmented haldi guardians.
+-   Restore harmony to the seasons by reuniting fragmented veridian guardians.

 -   Confront the looming threat of the Fifth Season (Chaos).